1882COYS/WinViate/README.md

   - Well Coded GUI
   - More Tweaks
     44 - Disable Windows Updates - Windows Updates update the windows version on your PC

+# How To Start The Program

+##Python
+To run the WinViate.py file you need to:
+1 Download WinViate.py from the